qsebring3930/cs2mulch/_pages/gnomesort.md

 1. If the two face-up cards are **out of order**, such that the number of the left face-up card is greater than the number in the right face-up card, then **swap** the two cards.

-2. If there is a face-down card to the right of the two face-up cards, then flip this card face-up, flip the left face-up card face-down, and repeat the previous step.
+If there is a face-down card to the left of the two face-up cards, then flip this card face-up, flip the right face-up card face-down, and repeat this step.

-When you reach the right side of the collection, if any swaps occurred as you were moving from left to right, start the algorithm over.
+2. Otherwise, if you did not swap, check to see if there is a face-down card to the right of the two face-up cards.
+If so, then flip this card face-up, flip the left face-up card face-down, and repeat the previous step.

-When you are finished, flip all cards in the *collection* face-up.
+When you reach the right side of the collection, flip all cards in the *collection* face-up.
 The cards should be in sorted order, with the smallest cards on the left and largest on the right.

 The cards in the *collection* are kept